 Northwest Children’s Theater offers vibrant, accessible productions, often based on classic books, that can be enjoyed by kids as young as four.
 Oregon Children’s Theatre aims a bit older, dabbling in rock opera and exploring world affairs.
 Shaking the Tree, a small space with minimal production values, favors wistful and thought-provoking shows for mature-thinking children.
 All three of these companies also offer summer camps for blossoming performers.

-The beloved kids’ show at Imago Theatre feature acrobatic actors dressed as frogs, cats and a menagerie of other creatures who dance, mime, delight and surprise.
+The beloved kids’ shows at Imago Theatre feature acrobatic actors dressed as frogs, cats and a menagerie of other creatures who dance, mime, delight and surprise.
 These wordless performances are equally appropriate for viewers who don’t speak English.
 And don’t underestimate puppets; Tears of Joy Puppet Theatre productions are well outside the box, with large, articulated marionettes that often overtake the whole stage and act alongside people.